 The Webster Family owned a dairy farm south of Litchfield.
 They named the farm Arethusa for the small pink orchid that grew in a swamp on the land.
-In later years, they bottled milk and delivered door-to-door.
+Arethusa Farm originally started as a dairy farm which delivered milk and dairy products locally.

 The farm on Webster Road was purchased by George Malkemus and Anthony Yurgaitis with the goal of saving open farmland.
 They made an agreement with Webster descendants to return the name “Arethusa” to the farm.

 George and Tony became interested in establishing their own dairy herd.
-The first purebred registered Holsteins were purchased for Arethusa Farm.
-Jerseys would soon follow.
+The first five purebred registered Holsteins were purchased for Arethusa Farm.
+Jerseys and Brown Swiss would soon follow.

-The small bred of Holsteins and Jerseys from Connecticut brings home top honors from the most prestigious dairy show in the world.
+The Holsteins and Jerseys from Arethusa brings home top honors from the most prestigious world dairy show in the world.
 Their Holstein, Melanie was named Supreme Champion of World Dairy Expo in Wisconsin.
 Her Jersey herd mate, Veronica was Reserve Supreme Champion.

 Three new barns were completed.
 Veronica returned to World Dairy Expo to claim the Supreme Champion honors for herself!